The Difference Between Simplified and Traditional Chinese

 The Foreign Service Institute ranks both Mandarin and Cantonese as Category V languages, meaning that they are among the hardest languages for English speakers to learn, requiring some 2,200 hours of study to achieve proficiency in speaking and reading.
 By way of comparison, Category I languages such as Spanish and French take as little as 575 hours to achieve the same degree of proficiency.
 For more on some of the easiest languages to learn, click the link below.

 Switching from simplified Chinese to traditional Chinese means more time studying.
-If you opt to learn traditional Chinese, you will need to master more complex characters and more of characters overall.
-Neither is particularly easy for English-speakers to learn, but it’s fair to say that simplified Chinese is the easier of the two.
+If you opt to learn traditional Chinese, you will need to master more complex characters overall.
+Neither is particularly easy for English speakers to learn, but it’s fair to say that simplified Chinese is the easier one of the two.

 Chinese Language Translation Services: Translating from Simplified Chinese to Traditional Chinese

-With two written forms of the language in everyday use, professional Chinese translation requires expertise and experience in order to deliver the perfect translation.
+With two written forms of the language in everyday use, professional Chinese translation requires expertise and experience to deliver the perfect translation.
 There are plenty of opportunities for those providing Chinese translation services to translate simplified Chinese to traditional Chinese and vice versa.
-After all, there are plenty of publications (particularly those that are online) that want to publish high quality content in both forms of the language.
+After all, there are plenty of publications (particularly those that are online) that want to publish high-quality content in both forms of the language.

-Mastery of both traditional Chinese and simplified Chinese also maximises your appeal to those in need of English to Chinese translation.
-Some clients will need you to translate into Chinese traditional characters while others will want simplified characters.
+Mastery of both traditional Chinese and simplified Chinese also maximizes your appeal to those in need of English-to-Chinese translation.
+Some clients will need you to translate Chinese traditional characters while others will want simplified characters.
 Provide both and you should have plenty of opportunities in front of you.

 Traditional Vs Simplified Chinese – Final Thoughts

-Whichever you decide to learn or to use, be aware of the cultural sensitivities that relate to the acceptance of simplified Chinese in different countries and territories.
-The matter is not without issues and it pays to be aware of them, particularly in a business context, where causing offence could mean losing out to the competitor who did their homework better than you!
+Whichever you decide to learn or use, be aware of the cultural sensitivities that relate to the acceptance of simplified Chinese in different countries and territories.
+The matter is not without issues and it pays to be aware of them, particularly in a business context, where offending could mean losing out to the competitor who did their homework better than you!

 Finally, remember that the Tomedes team is always here for advice.
-We translate and localize documents into Chinese on a regular basis, so if you want the latest insights and guidance, we would be delighted to connect with you.
+We translate and localize documents into Chinese regularly, so if you want the latest insights and guidance, we would be delighted to connect with you

 By Ofer Tirosh